 Postsecondary Evaluation Fee

-A single, non‑refundable evaluation fee of $93.50 is required of all applicants with a postsecondary background, except CEGEP applicants.
+We require a single, non‑refundable evaluation fee of $93.50 of all applicants with a postsecondary background, except CEGEP applicants.
 Pay this fee to the OUAC when you submit your application fees.

 Transfer Credit Eligibility